About Penn Foster College

 Tuition and Financial Aid

 PFC does not offer pricing information online for prospective students, but it does let them know how much they will pay each month while in school.
-Students typically make payments of between $39 and $49 a month, though some programs may charge a little more.
+Students can either pay in full or choose a payment plan.
+When choosing to pay in full up front, students will not be asked to pay a finance charge.
+Students typically make payments of between $49 and $59 a month, though some programs may charge a little more.
 The college occasionally runs specials that allow students to put down a $1 deposit when they first enroll and get a reduced tuition rate.
 A similar program requires a small down payment and monthly payments of $39.
+As stated on their website, the average cost for Penn Foster tuition is just $2 a day.
+That rate is hard to beat.

 Financial aid is not available from the college.
 As it has national and not regional accreditation, it cannot use federal student aid such as loans or grants.
 The college gives students the chance to pay in full.
+Even without the offering of financial aid, the low cost of tuition still makes the school one of the cheapest options available.
 Those who pay the entire cost of the program at the beginning of the year receive a 20% discount on the total cost.
 Students can also sign up for payment plans and make payments via money orders, credit cards, PayPal or checks.
 The college can also automatically withdraw funds from a student’s bank account.
 Penn Foster College allows students enrolled in any of its associate degree programs to sign up for a payment plan that does not charge any interest.

 Related Resources: